 In February 2005, the Company acquired 51% of the common stock of Reach Media for approximately \$55.8 million in a combination of approximately \$30.4 million of cash and 1,809,648 shares of the Company's Class D common stock valued at approximately \$25.4 million.
-Reach Media commenced operations in 2003 and was formed by Tom Joyner, Chairman, and David Kantor, Chief Executive Officer, to operate the Tom Joyner Morning Show and related businesses.
+Reach Media commenced operations in 2003 and was formed by Tom Joyner, Chairman, and David Kantor, Chief Executive Officer, to operate the Tom Joyner Moming Show and related businesses.
 Reach Media primarily derives its revenue from the sale of advertising inventory in connection with its syndication agreements.
 Mr. Joyner is a leading nationally syndicated radio personality.
-The Tom Joyner Morning Show is broadcast on over 117 affiliate stations across the United States and is a top-rated morning show in many of the markets in which it is broadcast.
-Reach Media also operates the Tom Joyner Sky Show, the Tom Joyner Family Reunion and various other special event-related activities.
+The Tom Joyner Moming Show is broadcast on over 117 affiliate stations across the United States and is a top-rated morning show in many of the markets in which it is broadcast.
+Reach Media operates the Tom Joyner Sky Show, the Tom Joyner Family Reunion and various other special event-related activities.
 Additionally, Reach Media operates www.BlackAmericaWeb.com, an African-American targeted internet destination, and provides programming content, which is aired on TV One, an affiliate.
-The final purchase price allocation was completed during the quarter ended March 31, 2006 and consisted of approximately \$36.5 million to definite-lived intangibles (\$19.5 million to a talent agreement, \$9.2 million to intellectual property and \$7.8 million to affiliate agreements), approximately \$1.3 million to other net assets on the Company's consolidated balance sheet.
+The final purchase price allocation was completed during the quarter ended March 31, 2006 and consisted of approximately \$3.5 million to definite-lived intangibles (\$19.5 million to atent agreement, \$9.2 million to intellectual property and \$7.8 million to affiliate store net assets on the Company's consolidated balance sheet.